 Coffee with Cavalli

-Dressed in a black jacket and blue denims, sporting his trademark sunglasses and silver hair, the witty old man of fashion, Roberto Cavalli, looked and acted quite the rockstar as he launched the Roberto Cavalli Boutique and the Cavalli Caffe in Delhi on Friday afternoon.
+Dressed in a black jacket and blue denims, sporting his trademark sunglasses and silver hair, the witty old man of fashion, Roberto Cavalli looked and acted quite the rockstar as he launched the Roberto Cavalli Boutique and the Cavalli Caffe in Delhi on Friday afternoon.
 Fashionably late, he posed for the shutterbugs at DLF Emporio, and with his casual swagger, put the awestruck audience at ease.
-The 72-year-old Italian fashion designer, known for his wild array of prints and sand-blasted and stretched jeans, said, "This is not my first time in this country.
-It's a big honour for me to open the first Roberto Cavalli Boutique and the Cavalli Caffe in India.
+The 72-year-old Italian fashion designer, known for his wild array of prints and sand-blasted and stretched jeans, said, "This is not my first time in India.
+It is a big honour for me to open the first Roberto Cavalli Boutique and the Cavalli Caffe in India.
 Your culture is very special to me and I feel a lot of love here."

 The 400-square feet boutique on the ground floor of the mall is also interconnected to the rather plush cafe that houses Cavalli wine, Cavalli Premium Italian vodka and chocolates.
 On being probed about the delay in opening the luxury store in India, he jokingly said, "Because I am a shy guy.
 On a serious note though, India just opened up to me in my mind one day, and here it is."